Fran O'Sullivan: Power of the Five Eyes in Huawei ban

 New Zealand's many "firsts" with China — assisting that country access the World Trade Organisation and confirming its "market economy status" at an early stage — have been wilfully misread.

-In a Herald interview with Tony Blair in 2006, the former British Prime Minister told me British foreign affairs and security officials were concerned China's spreading wings would upset the regional power balance.
+In a Herald interview with Tony Blair in 2006, the former British Prime Minister told me British foreign affairs and security officials - like their US counterparts - were concerned China's spreading wings would upset the regional power balance.

+Said Blair: "That's why we've got to make sure you're still along on our side.
+By using your connection.
+By being relevant.
+By being clear in the end your choices will be with the Western Alliance in the event of conflict there.''

 The coalition Government will take steps to avoid conflict.